stefanieZhao77/hash_tableid/README.md

 The tool will:
 1. Create backup files with '.backup' extension
 2. Update the original files with hashed IDs
-3. Create 'id_lookup_table.csv' showing original and hashed IDs
+3. Create and maintain 'id_lookup_table.csv' showing original and hashed IDs
+4. Update the mapping file with processing status

 ## Safety Features